GaanDjin/BlueVideoRenamer/README.md

 It can handle moving files into sub directories allowing seasons to be moved into their own folders.

+# Limitations:

+A few things to be aware of / known issues:

+Shows with lots of seasons (over 10) will have season number confusion.
+For instance, season 12 shows will link to season 02 files.

+It doesn't care about extensions so if you align a new filename with a text file rather than the video it will rename the text file instead of the video.

+Be extra careful about lining up the right file with the right new name as there is no extra validation and it *WILL* write the changes to disk indiscriminately.
+Especially when dealing with "unwanted" and "duplicate" entries while rearranging the list.

+Extranious files and folders may not delete when "Delete Unwanted Files" is checked.

 ## General Options:
 ![Video Rename Options](Demo/Rename_Options.png)